 Fish porridge is very popular in Singapore.
-Every hawker centre or food courts have at least one stall selling fish porridge.
-They come in mainly 2 styles: Cantonese 广东 (guang dong) and Teochew 潮州 (chao zhou).
+Every hawker centre or food court have at least one stall selling fish porridge.

-Cantonese fish congee is like a thick creamy soup with delightful fresh fish slices "hidden" within.
-The contrasting texture of the sweet fish slices and the creamy rice congee is wonderful.
-If you can slice the fish paper thin, you can add them raw to the rice porridge and let the heat and steam from the porridge itself lightly cook the fish.
+Cantonese fish porridge is like a thick creamy rice soup.
+The fish used is usually boneless, thinly sliced or in small chunks.
+If the sliced fish is paper thin, it is added raw to the rice porridge and the heat from the porridge itself lightly cook the fish.
 Fish that are just done are heavenly.

-Okay so much for hawker fare.
+Okay so much for street food.
 Now let's learn how to make some homemade fish porridge.

 There are 2 ways to prepare porridge at home.
 You can cook the plain rice porridge first separately from the other ingredients.
 Or you can add the ingredients as the porridge is cooking.